 Classrooms in Montessori schools are typically divided by three-year developmental cycles, which foster both collaboration and cooperation.
-Older children gain confidence teaching younger children and build leadership skills, while younger children feel empowered working with older children, who act as positive role models for them.
+Older children gain confidence teaching younger children, while younger children feel empowered working with older children, who act as positive role models for them.

 Freedom of Movement & Socialization